 Freud’s approach especially concentrates on early childhood experiences.
 The different stages of psychosexual development, which want to be coped with, make for a great conflict potential.
-If a person fails in one stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent and genital).
+If a person fails in 1 stage of development, a fixation on this stage may occur (oral, narcissistic, anal, phallic, latent, and genital).

 Influence of individuals

 Role-taking is when an individual understands other people’s feelings and perspectives.
 Appreciate that other people’s views and roles may differ from their own, how our actions will affect others.
-Role-taking ability involves understanding the cognitive and affective (i.e. moods, emotions, attitudes).
+Role-taking ability involves understanding the cognitive and affective (i.e., moods, emotions, and attitudes).

 Influence of groups

-Reference group is an individual´s frame of reference for understanding:
+The reference group is an individual’s frame of reference for understanding:

 |Perceptions||Cognitions||Ideas of self|

-Helps to guide one’s identity by identifying differences in characteristics, behavior, attitudes.
+It helps to guide one’s identity by identifying differences in characteristics, behavior, and attitudes.